tuxtof/Workshop_setup_guide/prism_central/prism_central_setup.rst

 **Step 8 — Go forth and Create / Demo / Build / Have Fun**
 **********************************************************

-Build Some Blueprints / Applications / or deploy from the Marletplace
+Build Some Blueprints / Applications / or deploy from the Marketplace